ape4fld/nf-genetic-correlations/README.md

      --lava_ref 'UKB'
 ```

-The pipeline will:
+The nf-genetic-correlations pipeline will:
 - Process your GWAS summary statistics
 - Calculate global genetic correlations using LDSC
-- Calculate local genetic correlations using LAVA
+- Calculate local genetic correlations using LAVA (the bivariate test is only performed for loci that passed a Bonferroni-corrected univariate test (i.e., pvalue < 0.05/2,945))
-- Optionally perform colocalization analysis using coloc R package
+- Optionally perform colocalization analysis using coloc R package (performed for pairs of traits with significant local genetic correlations (significance defined by the user)
 - Output results to the `results/` directory

 ---